-Some Weeks ago I realized that roughly 1/3 of this document was “crashed” and is not available any more (deleted).
+Long ago I realized that roughly 1/3 of this document was “crashed” and is not available any more (major parts are deleted).
 I have no idea at which point in time this “defect” come up.
 I will no repair this.
 It took me days / weeks to compile this document.
 THEREFORE: PLEASE USE SCN SEARCH FUNCTION.
 We all know that WWI might not be a “simple” tool.
 But it works.

 After using now WWI as a technique to collect data and print the data in a document for some years on a daily basis it is quite interesting to say: there is still some “surprise” possible in using the technique.
 This document is intended to collect some important topics which may help the EHS community in the future.
 As mentioned in http://scn.sap.com/docs/DOC-45645 it might be a challenge if you are a beginner in using WWI and you arein charge to develop WWI layouts.
 Topics like “conditional output”, “blank compression” (with or without alternative) etc. might not be easy to understand.
 Many people do have the trend to extend WWI layout with “complex” “if then else” logic but may be do not consider that sometimes by simply adapting the maintenance rules simpler WWI layouts or generation variant set up’s are possible.
 Especially the topic of labeling is a challenge as the amount of data which need to be collected, but not coming from SAP EHS, is clearly higher than in comparison to an e.g. safety data sheet (and there are difference regarding set up of generation variant as well).
 As well the topic of generation variant, language topics, validity areas etc. are “mixed” sometimes in Label content.
 If you really try to use GLM solution in EHS you will realize that it is not easy to define “good” solutions because of the complexity of the topic.
 On the top in most cases you need to print the same information in many languages as mentioned before (and it is not easy to define these languages) on a label and therefore you need additional WWI code to do so and you need to enhance the generation variant as well.
 And you have with the LabelView on material level and their maintenance an “on top complexity” (especially in context of how to select the right labels to be printed in the different label printing scenarios).
 On the topic during label generation you have in most of the cases to take care about “Bar code” printing because of several reasons.
 As well you need to print Batch information on the label, data like: produced on, country of origin etc. which in most cases need to be selected from SAP ERP data.
 Regarding Bar Code printing etc. SAP EHS has been enhanced with EnhPack7 as well.